 Benefits for Patients

-- Speeding therapies to patients
+- Speeding delivery of therapies to patients

 - Improved study design, leading to less patients needed for clinical trials